cinnData/PythonBootcamp/Lectures/[PY-03] Defining functions in Python.md

 Out[11]: 0.2
 ```

 On the other hand, for positional arguments, the order matters, and one has to be careful.
-Here, the first argument will be taken as `x` and the second argument as `y`.
+In the following input, the first argument will be taken as `x` and the second argument as `y`.

 ```
 In [12]: g(1, 2)
 Out[12]: -0.2
 ```

 Note that the parameters themselves are not positional nor keyword.
 It is the way we submit their values (the arguments), that makes them to be read in this or that way.
-You can meix positional and keyword arguments, as in the following example.
+You can mix positional and keyword arguments, as in the following example.

 ```
 In [13]: g(2, y=1)